Chukwuazokam/learning-data-science/README.md

 # learning-data-science
-Offering a course and wants to use this repository in my study
+Offering a course and wants to use this repository for my study